Desk with Laptop, Calculator, Files and small model of house with epc colours

 Four SAP points would contribute considerably towards moving up a band, and in my case I would go from a D comfortably into the C band for example.

-It is always best to make choices from a position of certainty when trying to improve your EPC rating, as this will avoid spending money unecessarily.
+It is always best to make choices from a position of certainty when trying to improve your EPC rating, as this will avoid spending money unnecessarily.
 A local Domestic Energy Assessor is the best person to work with to help work out the best changes to make.

 If you have a previous EPC for your property, or even a new one, look in the Features table on that EPC, and see what how it describes your walls.